Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

 In this add-on, you will program the sprite

 You can either create a completely new set of expressions,

-This example will add to the “happy” costume.
+This example will add to the Happy costume.

-To start, duplicate an android costume that is similar
+To start, duplicate an Android costume that is similar

 You may have to drag it to the appropriate spot.

-Edit this costume.
+Great, next, edit this costume.

 If you don't like something you did or made a mistake,

 Play around with the paint editor tools

 Feel free to add more than one costume

 Once you have something you like,

 If you're adding to an animation,

 the new costumes you added.

-make a new block like you did before, and give
+make a new block like you did before.

 And give it a name that reflects the new animation.

 and set the first costume of the animation.

-animation needs to change its costume.
+the animation needs to change its costume.

-Then, add the new animated block to the android’s main script
+Then add the new animated block to the Android's main script

 Now, it's your turn.